matplotlib/mplcairo/README.rst

   (see `examples/opentype_variations.py`_) (requires cairo≥1.16.0), and partial
   support for color fonts (e.g., emojis), using Raqm_.  **Note** that Raqm depends by default on Fribidi, which is licensed under the LGPLv2.1+.
+- Support for compiling usetex strings with xelatex or lualatex.
 - Support for embedding URLs in PDF (but not SVG) output (requires cairo≥1.15.4).
 - Support for multi-page output both for PDF and PS (Matplotlib only supports